Dbx (company): Voltage controlled amplifier

 The most important inventions of David Blackmer and dbx are the Blackmer gain cell (a voltage controlled amplifier for professional audio) and the dbx RMS detector.
 The original dbx 202 VCA was based on the Blackmer gain cell and was referred to as the dbx 202 "Black Can" VCA.
 They were built using discrete transistors that were hand matched while running at an elevated temperature in an oven.
 While noisy and having significant distortion, they exceeded by far the performance of other VCAs of the time.
 These VCAs were used in most early automated mixing boards.

 dbx compressors

 In 1976 dbx introduced the dbx 160 compressor.
 Using dbx's decilinear VCA and RMS level-detection circuits and feed forward gain reduction this compressor allowed much smoother gain reduction.
 The feed forward gain reduction allowed infinite compression without excessive distortion or oscillation.
 It also allowed the compressor to track the attack and release times of compression based on the signal's envelope.
 The dbx 160 compressor also introduced OverEasy compression in which soft-knee gain reduction kicks in upon approaching a preset threshold.

+dbx noise reduction

 A pro noise reduction card was the dbx k9, designed to fit into the pro dolby-A A361 frames, which were already in wide use in pro studios of the time, to reduce noise in reel-to-reel tape recordings.
 One feature of the dbx system was an inbuilt noise-gate, to just shut off anything below a certain decibel level.